PKSHATechnology-Research/camphr/docs/source/notes/rule_base_match.rst

 Usage: PatternSearcher
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:code:`PatternSearcher` is useful when you want to look up words based on large dictionary, thanks to `pyahocorasick <https://github.com/WojciechMula/pyahocorasick>`.
+:code:`PatternSearcher` is useful when you want to look up words based on a large dictionary, thanks to `pyahocorasick <https://github.com/WojciechMula/pyahocorasick>`_ .

-spaCy provides a similar pipeline `PhraseMatcher <https://spacy.io/api/phrasematcher>`, which is a token-based searcher, but :code:`PatternSearcher` searches words based on characters.
+This pipeline searches words based on characters, while spaCy provides a similar pipeline `PhraseMatcher <https://spacy.io/api/phrasematcher>`_ which is a token-based searcher.

-1. Create pipe
+1. Create a pipe

     >>> import spacy
     >>> nlp = spacy.blank("en")
     >>> pipe = PatternSearcher.from_words(["text", "pattern searcher"]) # add words
     >>> nlp.add_pipe(pipe)

-2. Parse text
+2. Parse a text

     >>> text = "This is a test text for pattern searcher."
     >>> doc = nlp(text)